UCCS-CS4300-5300/Group5-fall2024/README.md

    - open AI organization (invited all teammates to join the organization so they can all have API keys and added $15 worth of credits so that we can all test the AI)

 **UPDATED**
-   - updated `quiz_recap.html` to include a home button (button takes you to index for better flow)
+   - `quiz_recap.html` to include a home button (button takes you to index for better flow)
-   - updated generate_quiz view in `views.py` (added logic to incorporate the new functions in services.py) (now generates questions using open AI) (uses a loop to translate each sentence, create a question object for each, and adds those objects to a quiz object)
+   - generate_quiz view in `views.py` (added logic to incorporate the new functions in services.py) (now generates questions using open AI) (uses a loop to translate each sentence, create a question object for each, and adds those objects to a quiz object)

 ---
 ## Sprint 3 (11/12/2024)